Your Business Has 9 Customer Touchpoints. AI Can Fix the 6 You're Dropping.

 This is the first drop-off point.
 Research from Harvard Business Review found that businesses responding to enquiries within five minutes were 21 times more likely to qualify the lead than those responding after 30 minutes.
 Most small businesses respond in hours, if not days.

-Where AI helps: An AI-powered auto-response can acknowledge the enquiry immediately, ask qualifying questions, and provide relevant information — all within seconds.
-Not a generic “we’ll get back to you” autoresponder.
-A contextual reply that demonstrates you understood what they asked.
+Where AI helps: An AI-powered auto-response can acknowledge the enquiry immediately, ask qualifying questions, and provide relevant information (all within seconds).
+Not a generic “we’ll get back to you” autoresponder, but a contextual reply that demonstrates you understood what they asked.

 The customer has your proposal.
 They have not responded.
 What happens next?

-Where AI helps: A structured follow-up sequence — timed, personalised, and persistent without being pushy.
-Day 2: a brief check-in.
-Day 5: a relevant case study or article.
-Day 10: a direct question about timing or concerns.
-Day 20: a final touch.
+Where AI helps: A structured follow-up sequence: timed, personalised, and persistent without being pushy.
+Day 2 brings a brief check-in.
+Day 5 brings a relevant case study or article.
+Day 10 brings a direct question about timing or concerns.
+Day 20 brings a final touch.
 Each message is specific to their situation, not a generic template.
 AI handles the persistence that humans find uncomfortable.

 The job is done.
 How did it go?